Yea Yea, I know what you're thinking:

 Flow, A.C.

-Animation: Electrons flowing through a wire, Alternately, in
+The Animation depicts Electrons flowing through a wire in Both

 - --Easy